-Based on our review of the various elements of the IDEA project, we propose about \$40 million for the cost of work.
-Compared with the owner's estimated GMP of \$50 million, our current projected budget is considerably less.
-With this in mind, our team has taken into account the exclusions and assumptions made regarding our project budget, as explained in the pricing section under the design tab.
+Based on our review of the various elements of the IDEA project, we propose about \$40 million for cost of work.
+Compared with the project's proposed GMP of \$50 million, our current projected budget is a considerable amount less than that.
+With this in mind our team has taken into account the exclusions and assumptions made regarding our project budget, as explained in the pricing section under the design tab.
 Additionally, the schedule remains a critical factor in cost management, as procurement lead times and construction sequencing will impact overall project efficiency.
 This schedule will align with the industry expectations and project feasibility.

 From the design exercises outlined in the RFP for the IDEA Factory, the team gained deeper insights into the role of a general contractor within a design-build contract.
 The team explored all aspects of preconstruction services provided by a general contractor, as well as the process of awarding contracts.
-The team investigated the interactions between structural considerations and construction engineering, examining the applicability of various design solutions.
+The team looked into the interactions between structural considerations and construction engineering, examining the applicability of various design solutions.